kwangok/Polaris_Project/README.md

 11.Get Data (BX) ---->getTrackingDataBX()
 12.Get Data (BX2) ---->getTrackingDataBX2()
-13. Get Errors or warning messages -----> getErrorString() ----------  getWarningString()  -------getErrorCodeFromResponse() 14.Reads the response from the device ----> readResponse()

--note that for processing the errors/warnings or reply we could use this convertion functions:
+13. Get Errors or warning messages -----> getErrorString() ----------  getWarningString()  -------getErrorCodeFromResponse() 14.Reads the response from the device ----> readResponse() . note that for processing the errors/warnings or reply we could use this convertion functions:
 A) string intToString()    B) stringToInt()    C) errorToString()

 ---------------------------------------------------------------------------------------------